albararamli/ic/README.md

 - **Walk4Me: Telehealth Community Mobility Assessment, An Automated System for Early Diagnosis and Disease Progression** [[PDF](https://arxiv.org/abs/2305.05543)]\
 Authors: Albara Ah Ramli, Xin Liu, Erik K Henricson

-## How to Use
+## Get Started

-To leverage this code, clone this repository and install the necessary packages.
-Run the main Python script to start the IC detection process.
+To utilize our code, simply clone this repository and install the required packages.
+You're then ready to execute the main Python script to initiate the IC detection process.
+Enjoy exploring!